assist-project/state-machine-bug-finder/README.md

 ```

 In addition to bug patterns, the bug pattern folder must also include a mandatory `patterns.xml` file.
-This file specifies the bug patterns to check, containing various information on them (e.g., name, bug severity).
+This file specifies the bug patterns to check and information on them (e.g., name, bug severity).
 Below is the excerpt specifying the  *Missing SR_AUTH* bug pattern.

 ```xml